chrisblakley/Nebula/README.md

 # Nebula
 Nebula is a WordPress theme framework that focuses on enhancing development.
-The core features of Nebula make it a powerful tool for designing, developing, and analyzing a WordPress website, but its deliberately prudent code syntax also serves as a learning resource for programmers themselves.
+The core features of Nebula make it a powerful tool for designing, developing, and analyzing WordPress websites consistently, but its deliberately uncomplicated code syntax also serves as a learning resource for programmers themselves.

 ![Nebula](https://github.com/chrisblakley/Nebula/blob/master/assets/img/meta/og-thumb.png?raw=true)